Mumbai: RTO touts make a comeback in just ten days

-The massive crackdown on the illegal agents began on Jan 19 and mid-day spotted some of them working out of makeshift offices and dealing with applicants outside the Andheri RTO yesterday
+Massive crackdown on illegal agents began on January 19 and mid-day spotted some of them working out of makeshift offices and dealing with applicants outside the Andheri RTO yesterday

 If there are two things that touts at the city RTOs seem to have no dearth of, they are resilience and resourcefulness.
 For, barely ten tumultuous days since the state Transport department launched a massive crackdown on illegal agents at RTOs across the state braving protests from the touts and even some anger from applicants the agents have managed to make a comeback.